dukelec/cdbus_gui/Readme.md

  - IAP supports intel hex file with multiple segments.
  - When the register format is changed, it can be migrated by exporting and importing.
  - Waveform data and log printing will be exported at the same time.

-For example, if you are doing motor control, you can ask your customer to send you the waveform he collected for analysis, so as to remotely assist the customer in adjusting PID and other parameters.

 ### JSON Format